Children’s Dentistry – Waco, TX

 Inspiring Young Smiles to Grow Healthy and Strong

-At Heart of Texas Smiles, Dr. Lassetter, Dr. Rivacoba and his team know how hard it can be to get your child excited about good oral hygiene.
+At Heart of Texas Smiles, our dental team knows how hard it can be to get your child excited about good oral hygiene.
 Their focus is on toys, video games, or playing outside, which can make the few minutes spent brushing, flossing, and rinsing feel like an eternity to a small child.
 Fortunately, we have the tools to help your little one maintain a healthy smile as they grow and develop into childhood and adolescence.
 We are even happy to provide helpful tips that will make practicing good oral health at home easier than ever before.
 Let us help you put your child’s smile on the right path by calling us to schedule an appointment today!

 When Should Your Child First Visit the Dentist?